AutarkLabs/open-enterprise/docs/GETTING_STARTED.md

-## Install Address Book
+## Install Contacts
-#### tps-address-book.open.aragonpm.eth
+#### tps-contacts.open.aragonpm.eth

-The Address Book is for maintaining a list of Ethereum addresses mapped to human-readable names, on-chain.
-The Address Book will enable a more user-friendly way to access and review common addresses a DAO uses for Allocations and Dot Voting.
+The Contacts is for maintaining a list of Ethereum addresses mapped to human-readable names, on-chain.
+The Contacts will enable a more user-friendly way to access and review common addresses a DAO uses for Allocations and Dot Voting.

 The address book does not require passing any initialization parameters.

 #### Sample install command

 ```
-dao install <dao-address> tps-address-book.open.aragonpm.eth --environment aragon:rinkeby
+dao install <dao-address> tps-contacts.open.aragonpm.eth --environment aragon:rinkeby
 ```

 ## Install Dot Voting App